 - Linear Algebra – Linear algebra is a branch of algebra which applies to both applied as well as pure mathematics.
 It deals with the linear mappings between the vector spaces.
 It also deals with the study of planes and lines.

-Commutative algebra– Commutative algebra is one of the branches of algebra that studies the commutative rings and its ideals.
-The algebraic number theory, as well as the algebraic geometry, depend on the commutative algebra.
+- Commutative algebra– Commutative algebra is one of the branches of algebra that studies the commutative rings and its ideals.
+The algebraic number theory, as well as the algebraic geometry, depending on the commutative algebra.

 This was just a brief discussion on Branches of Algebra.
-Now get model solutions for chapter Algebra in detail and step-by-step procedure to all questions in an NCERT textbooks at BYJU’S.
+Now get model solutions for chapter Algebra in detail and step-by-step procedure to all questions in an NCERT textbook at BYJU’S.